-With all the soapboxing going on in the USA’s capital, you might assume there’s not much time for romance.
-But Washington, DC is a genteel city of flowery parks, arched bridges, waterfront walks and cosy restaurants, offering lovebirds plenty of options.
+With all the soapboxing going on in the US capital, you might assume there’s not much time for romance.
+But Washington, DC is a genteel city of flowery parks, arched bridges, waterfront walks, and cozy restaurants, offering lovebirds plenty of options.

-On sunny days, purchase supplies at the Wharf’s Taylor Gourmet, then hop the dinghy to Hains Point for a waterside picnic.
-Watch the sunset from Arlington’s sky-high Observation Deck, then sip wine at Artechouse and play with digital forms and colour in a super-cool interactive room.
+On sunny days, hop the dinghy to Hains Point for a waterside picnic.
+Watch the sunset from Arlington’s sky-high observation deck The View of DC, then sip wine at Artechouse and play with digital forms and color in a super-cool interactive room.

 Cheap date?
 Stroll hand-in-hand at dusk around the National Mall, as white marble monuments begin to glow in the dwindling light.

-Renowned as Spain’s most romantic city, Seville’s year-round sunshine means you can always be outside – it’s dripping with pretty plazas, jasmine-scented patios and rooftop bars with killer views to kiss to.
+Renowned as Spain’s most romantic city, Seville’s year-round sunshine means you can always be outside.
+The charming city is packed with pretty plazas, jasmine-scented patios and rooftop bars with killer views.
 Try the Hotel Doña Maria terrace bar at sunset, looking onto the Giralda tower.

-In summer, nothing can beat a moonlit outdoor concert in the Alcazar palace gardens for romance, while a fun daytime option is to hire a rowing boat on the canal at stunning Plaza de España with its tiled bridges.
+In summer, nothing can beat a moonlit outdoor concert in the Royal Alcázar gardens for romance, while a fun daytime option is to hire a rowing boat on the canal at stunning Plaza de España with its tiled bridges.
 And who can resist the flaming passion of a live flamenco show?

-Splash the cash: Hire an electric boat, complete with bar, for your own private river trip.
+Where to splash the cash: Hire an electric boat, complete with a bar, for your own private river trip.

 Cheap date?
 Rise up above the rooftops at Las Setas for the best panoramic vistas in town.

-Magical light, hundreds of romantic riads and an Arabian Nights ambiance make Marrakesh a perfect spot for amorous adventure.
-Snag a table for two in the nearby Agafay Desert and watch the sun set before tucking in to a candlelit dinner.
+Magical light, hundreds of romantic riads and an unmatched ambiance make Marrakesh a perfect spot for amorous adventure.
+Snag a table for two in the nearby Agafay Desert and watch the sunset before tucking into a candlelit dinner.
 Wish upon a star before retreating to your tent for the night, waking up for the sunrise.